kode-git/vfer/README.md

 </p>

 This project has the aim to build an efficient Visual Transformer for the Facial Emotion Recognition (FER) task.
-Project is interally on Python Notebook, hosted on Google Colab with a runtime environment given by NVIDIA P100 or NVIDIA T4 GPU.
+Project is interally on Python Notebook, hosted on Google Colab with a runtime environment given by NVIDIA P100 setup.

 ## Dataset